ALBUM 2: Hanneli Rupert

 (the so-called Wesendonck-Lieder, from texts by Mathilde Wesendonck)

-Wagner composed the five Wesendonck-Lieder between November 1857 and May 1858, during a period of inner development and introspection as an artist.
+Wagner composed the five so-called Wesendonck-Lieder between November 1857 and May 1858, during a period of inner development and introspection as an artist.

 When he was forced to leave Saxony in 1849, he eventually settled in Zürich.
 In April 1857, he and his family moved into a small house adjacent to the villa of the family Wesendonck, placed at their disposal by Wagner’s friend Otto Wesendonck.
 There, Wagner entered into an affair with his benefactor’s wife, Mathilde Wesendonck.